kevinOlivet/BasicMainApp/README.md

 # BasicMainApp

-This base project is found here: https://github.com/kevinOlivet/BasicMainApp/tree/feature-transbank It is modified to serve as the base for a test module for Transbank consuming IMBD
+This base project is found here: https://github.com/kevinOlivet/BasicMainApp/tree/feature-transbank

+It is modified to serve as the base for a test module for Transbank consuming IMBD.

+Simply switch to branch "feature-transbank" and run pod install.

 ## Example